w3c/ServiceWorker/spec/service_worker/algorithms.md

     1. Reject _promise_ with a new SecurityError.
     2. Abort these steps.
   5. Let _serviceWorkerRegistration_ be **_GetRegistration**(_scope_).
-  6. If _serviceWorkerRegistration_ is not null and _script_ is equal to _serviceWorkerRegistration_.*_scriptUrl*, then
+  6. If _serviceWorkerRegistration_ is not null and _script_ is equal to _serviceWorkerRegistration_.*scriptUrl*, then
-    1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
-      1. Resolve _promise_ with _serviceWorkerRegistration_.*updatePromise*.
+    1. Resolve _promise_ with **_GetNewestWorker**(_serviceWorkerRegistration_).
     2. Abort these steps.
-    2. Resolve _promise_ with **_GetNewestWorker**(_serviceWorkerRegistration_).
-    3. Abort these steps.
   7. If _serviceWorkerRegistration_ is null, then
     1. Let _serviceWorkerRegistration_ be a newly-created *_ServiceWorkerRegistration* object.
     2. Set _serviceWorkerRegistration_ to the value of key _scope_ in *_ScopeToServiceWorkerRegistrationMap*.
     3. Set _serviceWorkerRegistration_.*scope* to _scope_.
   8. Set _serviceWorkerRegistration_.*scriptUrl* to _script_.
   9. Resolve _promise_ with **_Update**(_serviceWorkerRegistration_).
-  10. Wait for _promise_ to settle.
-  11. Set _serviceWorkerRegistration_.*registering* to false.

 --
 **_Update**(_serviceWorkerRegistration_)

-1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
-  1. Reject _serviceWorkerRegistration_.*updatePromise* with a new AbortError
-  2. The browser may abort in-flight requests, parsing or worker execution relating to _serviceWorkerRegistration_.*updatePromise*
-2. Let _promise_ be a newly-created Promise.
+1. Let _promise_ be a newly-created Promise.
-3. Set _serviceWorkerRegistration_.*updatePromise* to _promise_.
-4. Return _promise_.
+2. Return _promise_.
+3. Run the following steps asynchronously.
-5. Perform a fetch of _serviceWorkerRegistration_.*scriptUrl*, forcing a network fetch if cached entry is greater than 1 day old.
+  1. Perform a fetch of _serviceWorkerRegistration_.*scriptUrl*, forcing a network fetch if cached entry is greater than 1 day old.
-6. If _promise_ has been rejected (eg, another registration has aborted it), then
+  2. If _promise_ has been rejected (eg, another registration has aborted it), then
-  1. Set _serviceWorkerRegistration_.*updatePromise* to null
+    1. Abort these steps.
+  3. If fetching the script fails due to the server returns a 4xx or 5xx response or equivalent, or there is a DNS error, or the connection times out, then
+    1. Reject _promise_ with a new NetworkError
     2. Abort these steps.
-7. If fetching the script fails due to the server returns a 4xx or 5xx response or equivalent, or there is a DNS error, or the connection times out, then
-    1. Reject _promise_ with a new NetworkError
-    2. Set _serviceWorkerRegistration_.*updatePromise* to null
-    3. Abort these steps.
-8. If the server returned a redirect, then
+  4. If the server returned a redirect, then
     1. Reject _promise_ with a new SecurityError
-  2. Set _serviceWorkerRegistration_.*updatePromise* to null
-  3. Abort these steps.
+    2. Abort these steps.
-9. Let _fetchedScript_ be the fetched script.
+  5. Let _fetchedScript_ be the fetched script.
-10. Let _newestWorker_ be **_GetNewestWorker**(_serviceWorkerRegistration_).
+  6. Let _newestWorker_ be **_GetNewestWorker**(_serviceWorkerRegistration_).
-11. If _newestWorker_ is not null, and _fetchedScript_ is a byte-for-byte match with the script of _newestWorker_, then
+  7. If _newestWorker_ is not null, and _fetchedScript_ is a byte-for-byte match with the script of _newestWorker_, then
     1. Resolve _promise_ with _newestWorker_.
-  2. Set _serviceWorkerRegistration_.*updatePromise* to null
-  3. Abort these steps.
-12. Let _serviceWorker_ be a newly-created ServiceWorker object, using _fetchedScript_.
-13. If _promise_ has been rejected (eg, another registration has aborted it), then
-  1. Set _serviceWorkerRegistration_.*updatePromise* to null
     2. Abort these steps.
+  8. Else,
+    1. Let _serviceWorker_ be a newly-created ServiceWorker object, using _fetchedScript_.
+    2. If _promise_ has been rejected (e.g, another registration has aborted it), then
+      1. Abort these steps.
-14. If _serviceWorker_ fails to start up, due to parse errors or uncaught errors, then
+    3. If _serviceWorker_ fails to start up, due to parse errors or uncaught errors, then
       1. Reject _promise_ with the error.
-  2. Set _serviceWorkerRegistration_.*updatePromise* to null
-  3. Abort these steps.
+      2. Abort these steps.
-15. Resolve _promise_ with _serviceWorker_
+    4. Resolve _promise_ with _serviceWorker_
-16. Set _serviceWorkerRegistration_.*updatePromise* to null
-17. Queue a task to call **_Install** with _serviceWorkerRegistration_ and _serviceWorker_.
+    5. Queue a task to call **_Install** with _serviceWorkerRegistration_ and _serviceWorker_.

 --
 **_SoftUpdate**(_serviceWorkerRegistration_)

 > The browser may call this as often as it likes to check for updates

-1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
+1. If _serviceWorkerRegistration_.*pendingWorker* is not null, then
   1. Abort these steps.
-2. Let _installingWorker_ be _serviceWorkerRegistration_.*installingWorker*.
-3. If _installingWorker_ is not null, then
-  1. Abort these steps.
-4. Queue a task to call **_Update** with _serviceWorkerRegistration_.
+2. Queue a task to call **_Update** with _serviceWorkerRegistration_.

 --
 **_Install**(_serviceWorkerRegistration_, _serviceWorker_)

-1. If _serviceWorkerRegistration_.*installingWorker* is not null, then
+1. If _serviceWorkerRegistration_.*pendingWorker* is not null, then
-  2. Terminate _serviceWorkerRegistration_.*installingWorker*.
+  2. Terminate _serviceWorkerRegistration_.*pendingWorker*.
-  3. The user agent may abort any in-flight requests triggered by _serviceWorkerRegistration_.*installingWorker*.
+  3. The user agent may abort any in-flight requests triggered by _serviceWorkerRegistration_.*pendingWorker*.
-2. Set _serviceWorkerRegistration_.*installingWorker* to _serviceWorker_
+2. Set _serviceWorkerRegistration_.*pendingWorker* to _serviceWorker_
-3. Set _serviceWorker_.*_state* to _installing_.
+3. Set _serviceWorkerRegistration_.*pendingWorker*.*_state* to _installing_.
 4. Fire _install_ event on the associated _ServiceWorkerGlobalScope_ object.
 5. Fire _install_ event on _navigator.serviceWorker_ for all documents which match _serviceWorkerRegistration_.*scope*.
 6. If any handler called _waitUntil()_, then
   1. Extend this process until the associated promises resolve.
   2. If the resulting promise rejects, then
-    1. Set _serviceWorkerRegistration_.*installingWorker* to null
-    2. Abort these steps.
+    1. Abort these steps.
 TODO: we should retry at some point?
-7. Set _serviceWorkerRegistration_.*installingWorker* to null
-8. Set _serviceWorkerRegistration_.*installedWorker* to _serviceWorker_
-9. Set _serviceWorker_.*_state* to _installed_.
+7. Set _serviceWorkerRegistration_.*pendingWorker*.*_state* to _installed_.
 10. Fire _installend_ event on _navigator.serviceWorker_ for all documents which match _serviceWorkerRegistration_.*scope*.
 11. If any handler called _replace()_, then
   1. For each document matching _serviceWorkerRegistration_.*scope*